 Community Property Deductions and Non-Deductible Marital Property

 Learn About Community Property Tax Deductions Between Spouses

-Married couples who file separate federal tax returns need to identify community income and community deductions so they will know how much each spouse should report on a separately filed tax return.
+Married couples who choose not to file joint returns must identify their community income and community deductions so they know how much each spouse should report on a separately filed tax return.
 Most deductions will be split evenly, with each spouse reporting half the total, but some must be allocated separately.
 Still others deductions can have a mixed allocation.

 Splitting Tax Deductions

 Allocating Personal Exemptions

-Standard Deduction versus Itemized Deductions
+Standard Deduction vs. Itemized Deductions

-Deduction for Traditional IRAs
+The Deduction for Traditional IRAs

 Mortgage Interest and Property Tax Deductions